How to Tell the Difference Between Baby Robins and Baby Blue Jays

 A. Robins tin be found in a wide range of habitats.
 You tin can find them in marshes, fields, forest borders, orchards, hedges, cut-over woods, gardens, urban, suburban, rural yards, and parks.

 Q. What exercise robins eat?
+Q. A. Q. A. Q. A.

 A. Robins eat large quantities of worms and other invertebrates, berries and fruits.